TypeScriptToLua/TypeScriptToLua.github.io/docs/advanced/compiler-annotations.md

 :::warning
 Some annotations are deprecated and will be/have been removed.
-The docs are only valid for older versions and include some instructions on how to replace the annotations with vanilla TS.
+Below are the deprecated annotations and instructions to recreate their behavior with vanilla TypeScript.
 :::

-## @extension
+### @extension

 <DeprecatedInVersion deprecated="0.37.0" removed="TBD" />